chandlerj/chandlerjustice.com/content/posts/fall23review.md

 **THE Final Project**

 The final project for this class is awesome.
 I was in a group of 3 for the project.
-And we ended up creating a program that, given a dataset representing elevation of terrain, creates a line-of-sight map from every point to every other point.
+We ended up creating a program that, given a dataset representing elevation of terrain, creates a line-of-sight map from every point to every other point.
 Basically, "if I stood here, what could I see?".
 We used this problem as an opportunity to create multiple implementations: